xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 ## Challenge 3: Accessing hardware from Flutter

-All platforms have different ways to access their hardware capabilities, and the web is not the exception to this rule, there are standards defined in MDN for [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices). **The `universal_html` package comes to the rescue here** and allows us to use some of these capabilities for the web in Flutter, but it makes the code platform oriented.
+All platforms have different ways to access their hardware capabilities, and the web is not the exception to this rule, there are standards defined in MDN for [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices). **The [`html`](https://api.dart.dev/stable/2.17.6/dart-html/dart-html-library.html) package comes to the rescue here** and allows us to use some of these capabilities for the web in Flutter, but it makes the code platform oriented.

 ## Challenge 4: Using Html components with Flutter